Lou Pearlman: Ponzi scheme

-In 2006, investigators discovered Pearlman had perpetrated what was then thought to be the longest-running Ponzi scheme in American history and had defrauded investors out of more than $1 billion, out of which $300 million is still missing.
+In 2006, investigators discovered Pearlman had perpetrated what was then thought to be the longest-running Ponzi scheme in American history and had defrauded investors out of more than $1 billion, out of which $300 million were still missing as of March 2008.
 For more than 20 years, Pearlman had enticed individuals and banks to invest in Trans Continental Airlines Inc., TransCon Records, and both companies' parent, Trans Continental International Inc. All three companies existed only on paper—at least until Lou Pearlman's boy bands took off and TransCon Records was profiting from signed acts.
 After the success of the Backstreet Boys and NSYNC, he turned the groups and their fame into the engine that further expanded his Ponzi scheme.
 Pearlman used falsified Federal Deposit Insurance Corporation, AIG and Lloyd's of London documents to win investors' confidence in his program titled Employee Investment Savings Account, and he used fake financial statements created by the fictitious accounting firm Cohen and Siegel to secure bank loans.

+Note, an unrelated Detroit-based cargo airline, also called Trans Continental Airlines, operated from 1975 to 2000.

 Investigation and arrest

 In February 2007, Florida regulators announced that Pearlman's Trans Continental Savings Program was indeed a massive fraud, and the state took possession of the company.
 Most of the at least $95 million which had been collected from investors was gone.
 Orange County Circuit Judge Renee Roche ordered Pearlman and two of his associates, Robert Fischetti and Michael Crudelle, to bring back to the United States "any assets taken abroad which were derived from illegal transactions."

 Following a flight from officials, Pearlman had been seen in Orlando in late January 2007, and in early February in Germany, including an appearance on German television on February 1.
 Reportedly he was seen in Russia, Belarus, Israel, Spain, Panama, and Brazil.
 In early February, an attorney in Florida received a letter from Pearlman sent from Bali.
 Pearlman was arrested in Indonesia on June 14, 2007, after being spotted by a tourist couple from Germany.

 He was living in a tourist hotel in Nusa Dua in Bali.
-Pearlman was indicted by a federal grand jury on June 27, 2007.
-Specifically, he was charged with conspiracy, money laundering, and filing false bankruptcy.
+Pearlman was indicted by a federal grand jury on June 27, 2007 on charges of conspiracy, money laundering, and filing false bankruptcy.

 Conviction and sentencing

 After his conviction and five days before his sentencing in May 2008, Pearlman requested a telephone and an Internet connection two days a week to continue to promote bands.
 Federal judge G. Kendall Sharp of the U.S. District Court for the Middle District of Florida rejected the request.

 On May 21, 2008 Sharp sentenced Pearlman to 25 years in prison on charges of conspiracy, money laundering, and making false statements during a bankruptcy proceeding.
 Pearlman could reduce his prison time by one month for every million dollars he helped a bankruptcy trustee recover.
-He also ordered individual investors to be paid before institutions in distributing any eventual assets.
+Sharp also ordered individual investors to be paid before institutions in distributing any eventual assets.